 Which learning objectives belong to the portfolio?
 What kind of supervision do you offer your students while they work on their portfolio?
 What instructions or assignments are relevant?
 How is feedback or an appraisal given?

-Step 3: Determine how and where students will create their portfolio
+Step 3: Determine how students will create their portfolio